TwoRingSoft/tworingsoft.com/blog/_posts/2017-08-29-looms-and-computers.md

 # Wearing code on one's sleeves

 While software written in high level language may not be as tangible as a t-shirt, computing is still as physical a phenomenon as it was when it was performed with an abacus or [stepped reckoner](https://en.wikipedia.org/wiki/Stepped_reckoner).
-The same electicity in bolts of lightning or the human body is harnessed in wildly complex ways to drive today's ubiquitous electronics.
+The same electicity in bolts of lightning or the human body is harnessed in wildly complex ways to drive today's electronics.
 For a little more information on the history of computers and where the Jacquard loom fits in, see this [illustrated history of computers](http://www.computersciencelab.com/ComputerHistory/HistoryPt2.htm).